If you’re thinking about studying business, Rochester may be the place for you.

-With the resources of the world-renowned Simon Business School and the adaptable undergraduate business program, you’ll explore a challenging curriculum on your own terms.
-You’ll develop extraordinary quantitative and analytical skills that challenge MBA students elsewhere.
+With the resources of the world-renowned Simon Business School and the adaptable undergraduate Business program, you’ll explore a challenging curriculum on your own terms.
+You will develop extraordinary quantitative and analytical skills that challenge MBA students elsewhere.

 What makes Rochester different?

 As a Business major, you’ll pursue a challenging core sequence in finance, accounting, marketing, operations management, and organization theory while building on principles of statistics and economics.
 The program offers tracks in Finance, Accounting, Marketing, Business Analytics, and Entrepreneurship.
 You’ll enjoy the flexibility of the Rochester Curriculum, including the freedom to double-major or pursue a self-designed program.
 In the end, you’ll have a legitimate, strong liberal arts degree and the confidence to take that next step into the business world or graduate studies.

 At the University of Rochester, we do just that.
 And so do our students.
 The innovative Rochester Curriculum is driven by you.
 Personal choice and curiosity determine your future.
 The Rochester Curriculum is flexible and reflects the true hallmarks of university life and learning: curiosity, competence, and community.
 There are no required subjects.
 Based on your unique interests and goals, you build your own education and learn what you love.

 The University is a community where more than 90% of undergraduates live on campus.
 With more than 250 student organizations—ranging from cultural and political to religious and athletic—you’ll find communities of friends who share your interests and passions.

 With Lake Ontario on its northern border, the scenic Finger Lakes to the south, and more than a million people, Rochester is rated among the most livable cities in the United States.